SMUsamaShah/SMUsamaShah.github.io/cv/index.md

 (2.5 years)
 : **Software Engineer** @ [Gorillabox](https://www.gorillabox.net/) (Islamabad, Pakistan).

-  - Coding new features, bug fixes and performance improvements in G-Loader video streamer.
+  - Coding new features, bug fixes and performance improvements in video streamer.
   - Integration of many games including The Elder Scrolls Online, World of Airplanes, Dragon Prophet.
   - Integration and support of Fiesta Online with G-Loader for release as the first game.
-  - Reverse Engineering and DLL Injection, API Hooking, input hooking to support more games.
+  - Reverse Engineering and DLL Injection, API Hooking to support more games.
   - H264, H265 Hardware Encoder for DirectX 9(Ex), DirectX 10 based games.
-  - Hardware Encoder implementation in Google Chrome for WebRTC for in browser gaming.
+  - Hardware Encoder implementation in Google Chrome for WebRTC for browser gaming.
   - Multi-Streaming support as concurrent game instances on same machine.
   - Wrote generic desktop-based streaming for easier faster integration of any game.
   - Updates and fixes in android client with JNI.